 Customer loyalty is an incredibly cost-effective way to generate revenue—and so is email.
 With an average ROI of $44 for every $1 spent, email more than earns its keep in your marketing arsenal.

 But ROI isn’t the only reason loyalty programs and email marketing work so well together.
 Education and engagement are central parts of any loyalty program, and email has made incredible advancements here.
-Fueled by in-depth data collection and analytics, email allows for advanced automation, segmentation, and ongoing personalization—to keep customers coming back for more.
+Fuelled by in-depth data collection and analytics, email allows for advanced automation, segmentation, and ongoing personalization—to keep customers coming back for more.

 But setting up a successful loyalty email strategy involves more than just knowing that email is a great choice for producing personalized experiences—you need to know what kinds of campaigns to send.